HuidaeCho/cjkformat/README.md

 pip3 install --user cjkformat
 ```

 Yeah, there is no version 0.1.0 there.
 I had to make a small fix, but I didn't know that the same version is never allowed again even after the project is deleted.
+I see one typo there in README.md, but who cares!

 ## Introduction